riccardotorre/DNNLikelihood_dev/docs/histfactory.rst

 Summary
 ^^^^^^^

-The histfactory class is an API to pyhf that can be used to import likelihoods in the ATLAS histfactory format into the DNNLikelihood module.
-The API uses pyhf to parse all relevant information contained in the histfactory workspace and to create a ``likelihood`` object (see :class:`The Likelihood object <DNNLikelihood.likelihood.Likelihood>`).
+The histfactory class is an API to |pyhf_link| that can be used to import likelihoods in the ATLAS histfactory format into the DNNLikelihood module.
+The API uses |pyhf_link| to parse all relevant information contained in the histfactory workspace and to create a ``likelihood`` object (see :class:`The Likelihood object <DNNLikelihood.likelihood.Likelihood>`).

 Usage